rizac/stream2segment/README.md

  3. **A Python module with relative configuration in YAML syntax illustrating how to process downloaded data, or visualize it in your browser**.
-By default, the processing produces a tabular output (one row per segment) in either CSV or HDF format, and the visualization several plots such as cumulative and spectrum.
+By default, the processing produces a tabular output (one row per segment) in either CSV or HDF format, and the visualization creates several plots such as cumulative and spectrum.
 The files can be edited with no restrictions as any other YAML or Python file (all documentation is provided in the files as block comments) in order to:

     1. process downloaded data by executing the Python module as script (see code block after `if __name__ == "__main__"` in the module):